CasualCoder91/N_Body/docs/N-Body-Simulation/Clustering.rst

     \left \|\vec{v}_{1}-\vec{v}_{2}  \right \|_{2}< \epsilon_{v}

 Large :math:`\epsilon_{x}` lead to more accurate membership detection.
 It turned out, the spatial distance condition does not benefit the results at all and was dropped.
+For larger areas than used here, constraining the spatial distance, for instance via subdivision, should be benefitial.